ScotterC/artsycle/README.md

 - Dredd not running on circleci.
 [See Here]](https://gist.github.com/Pierstoval/ee5f9372a82158fb3b80abb6a10a5d1b)

-To start your Phoenix app:
+To start your Phoenix server:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
-  * Install Node.js dependencies with `npm install`
+  * Install Node.js dependencies with `cd assets && npm install`
-  * Start Phoenix endpoint with `mix phoenix.server`
+  * Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.